Planning-oriented Autonomous Driving: Experiments

 \subsection{Qualitative results}

 \paragraph{Attention mask visualization.} To investigate the internal mechanism and show its explainability, we visualize the attention mask of the cross-attention module in the planner.
-As shown in~\cref{fig:vis-supp-attn_mask}, the predicted tracking bounding boxes, planned trajectory, and the ground truth HD Map are rendered for reference, and the attention mask is over-layered on top.
+As shown in~\cref{fig:vis-supp-attn_mask}, the predicted tracking bounding boxes, planned trajectory, and the ground truth HD Map are rendered for reference, and the attention mask is overlayered on top.
 From left to right, we show two consecutive frames in a time sequence but with different navigation commands.
 We can observe that the planned trajectory varies largely according to the command.
 Also, much attention is paid to the goal lane as well as the critical agents that are yielding to our ego vehicle.

 \paragraph{Visualization of different scenarios.} We provide visualizations for more scenarios, including cruising around the urban areas (\cref{fig:vis-supp-best}), critical cases (\cref{fig:vis-supp-critical}), and obstacle avoidance scenarios (\cref{fig:vis-planning-obs-avoid}).
+One promising evidence for our planning-oriented design is shown in \cref{fig:vis-supp-failure1}, where inaccurate results occur in prior modules while the later tasks could still recover.
 Similarly, we show results for all tasks in surround-view images, BEV, as well as the attention mask from the planner.
-A demo video\footnote{\url{https://drive.google.com/file/d/1XkamtOOHCUGetubbiGCRMbvZ7I9ZWsiW/view?usp=sharing}} is also provided for reference.
+A demo video\footnote{\url{https://opendrivelab.github.io/UniAD/}} is also provided for reference.

-\paragraph{Failure cases} are essential for an autonomous driving algorithm to understand its weakness and guide the future work, and here we present some failure cases of \algname.
-The failure cases of \algname are summarized in two aspects mainly: (1) inaccurate results occur in prior modules while the later tasks could still recover, as shown in~\cref{fig:vis-supp-failure1}; (2) all modules are affected under some long-tail scenarios, as depicted in~\cref{fig:vis-supp-failure2} and~\cref{fig:vis-supp-failure3}.
+\paragraph{Failure cases} are essential for an autonomous driving algorithm to understand its weakness and guide future work, and here we present some failure cases of \algname.
+The failure cases of \algname are mainly under some long-tail scenarios where all modules are affected, as depicted in~\cref{fig:vis-supp-failure2} and~\cref{fig:vis-supp-failure3}.